Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Notation Table

 \section{Notation Table}

-Notations used in this paper are listed in the following table.
-We tried our best to avoid notation conflicts, but $2$ notation conflicts are unavoidable due to the heavy math in this paper: (1) $f_i$ represents features of $x_i$ and $f(t)$ represents the fixed point iteration function.
-(2) $w$ represents parameters in the linear head and $\tau_w$ uses $w$ as its subscript.
+Notation used in this paper is listed in the following table.
+We endeavored to avoid notational conflicts, but the following conflicts are worth noting: (1) $f_i$ represents features of $x_i$ and $f(t)$ represents the fixed point iteration function.
+(2) $w$ represents parameters in the linear head while the weighted Kendall's rank correlation $\tau_w$ uses $w$ as its subscript.
+(3) $t$ is used in the convergence proof and also used for the temperature hyper-parameter in B-Tuning.